The Ultimate Guide to Helping You Learn French

 Please note that even though I have made reference to large multi-language sites like Duolinguo or About and the BBC, I really wanted to focus on those sites that specialise in the French learning exclusively.

-I also wanted each one to be current, so any older sites have not been included for this French study.
+I also wanted each one to be current for 2017, so any old sites have not been included.

 There are 3 main categories of the sites chosen to help teach yourself French online: